Managing agents

 As a result, from the user’s point of view, it looks as if Jenkins tries to always use the same node for the same job, unless it’s not available, in which case it’ll build elsewhere.
 But as soon as the preferred node is available, the build comes back to it.

 This behavior is based on the assumption that it is preferable to use the same workspace as much as possible, because SCM updates are more efficient than SCM checkouts.
-In a typical continuous integration situation, each build only contains a limited number of changes, so indeed updates (which only fetch updated files) run substantially faster than checkouts (which refetch all files from scratch.)
+In a typical continuous integration situation, each build only contains a limited number of changes, so indeed updates (which only fetches updated files) run substantially faster than checkouts (which refetch all files from scratch.)

 This locality is also useful for a number of other reasons.
 For example, on a large Jenkins instance with many jobs, this tends to keep the number of workspaces on each node small.
 Some build tools (such as Maven and RVM) use local caches, and they work faster if Jenkins keeps building a job on the same node.